JMNugent1/war-by-country/README.md

 ### Load

 We created a database on our local computer using SQLalchemy to store our final dataframe on an SQLite file.
-A flask app was used to store the data in geojson format in order to use it in javascript later for front-end development.
+A flask app was used to store the data in geojson format in order to use it in JavaScript later for front-end development.

 ![geojson](https://github.com/JMNugent1/war-by-country/blob/main/images/geojson.png)